arangodb/docs/3.7/upgrading-starter.md

 root     30202       1  0 13:02 pts/45   00:00:55 usr/sbin/arangod ...
 root     30217       1  0 13:02 pts/45   00:01:11 usr/sbin/arangod ...
 ```
-If not, rollback to the old Version, and restart that _Starter_, else the subsequent upgrade
+If not, rollback to the old version and restart that _Starter_, or the subsequent upgrade
 procedure will fail.

 After you have succesfully restarted the _Starter_ you will find yourself in the following